In the seasons of 1956 and 1957, as part of negotiations for a new Ebbets Field, Walter O'Malley scheduled

 now going by the ridiculous name The Los Angeles Angels of Anaheim.

+in 1995.
 The Dodgers have played more games at Dodger Stadium than they did at Ebbets Field.
-They've won
+They've won nine pennants

-nine pennants and five World Series in Los Angeles.
+and five World Series in Los Angeles, and changed owners three times.